Boat Navigation at Sea.

 The more you learn about the rare art of finding your way at sea the more skillful you will become and the more enjoyable and enriching will be your voyaging.

+And any voyage will be more enjoyable if it has been planned in advance and the planning process itself should be fun.
 Passage planning, apart from being a requirement under the COLREGS, will allow you to collate and assess the all aspects of the trip.

-So, before you set off;
+Boat Navigation, before you set off

 • Enter and check all your waypoints.